75 Things No Man Over 50 Should Own

-You know who cares that you were a soccer champ in high school, or that you led your debate team to victory with your thoughtful analysis of ’80s-era Cold War relations?
-Literally nobody.
-Putting those trophies on display, where any visitor can easily see them, is the dictionary definition of self-indulgent.
+It's great that you were a soccer champ in high school, or that you led your debate team to victory with thoughtful analyses of '80s-era Cold War relations.
+But once you pass 50, keeping decades-old trophies on front-and-center display is the dictionary definition of self-indulgent.
 Our advice: keep them somewhere special—and totally out of sight.

 A virtual reality headset.

-It’s not that you’re too old for new technology, but you’re just not going to be satisfied with where VR tech is at.
-It’s a weird thing that nobody in their twenties really understands.
-Fifty year-olds can still remember a time when virtual reality was “just around the corner.”
-Twenty years later it’s… okay, we guess.
-Maybe it’s more impressive to people who are just learning about virtual reality, but when you’re 50 and you’ve been anticipating it for a long, long time, it’s hard not to be underwhelmed.
+It's not that you're too old for new technology, but you're just not going to be satisfied with where VR tech is at.
+It's a weird thing that nobody in their twenties really understands.
+Those older than 50 can still remember a time when virtual reality was "just around the corner."
+Twenty years later it's… okay, we guess.
+Maybe it's more impressive to people who are just learning about virtual reality, but when you're 50 and you've been anticipating it for a long, long time, it's hard not to be underwhelmed.

 A drum kit.

 You know what nobody has ever said at any dinner party hosted by a 50-year-old in the history of social interactions?
 "Hey, anybody here know how to play the drum solo from 'Tom Sawyer'?"

 No. You know why.
 Cut it out!
 (Literally.)
 If you really want your 'do to make you look younger, take a look at these 15 Best Men's Haircuts for Looking A Decade Younger.